SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.7

+- Now in 1.21.5, the tooltips of various blocks and items can be hidden according to the field `hidden_components` in the item component `tooltip_display`.
+- Fixed the issue that the item component `mishanguc:includes_fluid` is misspelled as `mishanguc:includes_field`.
+If there are items defined this item component manually, that item component will be ignored.

 ### 1.4.6

 - Fixed the issue that some custom-colored signs are rendered in incorrect models in the inventory.